ma7salem/tracker/readme.md

 ## About

-`Salem\Tracker` is a Laravel package makes it easy to track your Laravel project by gathering a lot of information from your the visitor request and **IP Address**.
+`Salem\Tracker` is a Laravel package makes it easy to track your Laravel project by gathering a lot of information from your visitor request and **IP Address**.

 ## Features